tenlolz/bug-tracker/README.md

   some content on archived versions of ElitistJerks.

-* WoW BlueTracker (http://blue.cardplace.com/search.html) contains a wealth of older blue posts that can often by useful for finding evidence of various minor changes and mechanic hotfixes.
+* WoW BlueTracker (http://blue.cardplace.com/search.html) contains a wealth of older blue posts that can often be useful for finding evidence of various minor changes and mechanic hotfixes.

 * Wikis can be a good source of information if all else fails.
 Try looking